 Middle school (6th – 8th grade level) educators and students are invited to join thousands of their peers across Omaha for the Willesden READS program.

-Join on March 28th, 2024 to experience this 50-minute live theatrical performance based on the best-selling book, The Children of Willesden Lane.
+Join us on March 28th, 2024 – 1 PM at the Holland Performing Arts Center to experience this 50-minute live theatrical performance based on the best-selling book, The Children of Willesden Lane.
 Author, performer and virtuoso concert pianist Mona Golabek offers uplifting messages of resilience and hope for students at a time when they most need it.

 In advance of the live event, educators will be invited to participate in professional development, provided by Echoes & Reflections, to deepen understanding of the historical context of The Children of Willesden Lane book and to learn to incorporate The Willesden Project’s companion resources found in IWitness, USC Shoah Foundation’s educational website, into their teaching.